-For reque sts to be considered all fields must be completed and form must be signed.
+For reque ests to be considered all fields must be completed and form must be signed.

 Name:

 Address:

 City: Telephone:

-E-mail ad dress:
+Email ad dress:

-Complain ant represents:
+Complair nant represents:

 Self

 Organization (name)

 Other Group (name)

-Type of N 1aterial:
+Type of N Naterial:

 Title:

-Author/C reator:
+Author/C Creator:

 1. Please indicate the nature of your complaint about this item.
-Please be specific and cite pages or other details as needed.
+Please be specific and cite pages or other details to show non-compliance with the Bancroft Public Library Material Selection Policy .

 2. Please state specifically what you believe to be the primary harm which may occur from this item.

 3. For what age group would you recommend this item?

 4. Is there anything good about this item?

 5. Did you examine the entire work or only parts?

 6. If you did not examine the entire work, please indicate the portions you completed.

 7. Are you aware of any professional reviews of this item?

 8. Are there resource(s) you suggest to provide additional information and or other viewpoints on this topic?

-Date: Signature:

-This requ est will be reviewed in accordance with the policy of the Bancroft Public Library.